Carcraftz/timmy/README.md

 Timmy is available under the MIT License.
 See `LICENSE`.

 If you want to contribute, start with `CONTRIBUTING.md`.
-If you need to report a security issue, see `SECURITY.md`.